Subhalekha Sudhakar

 Sudhakar has appeared in over 300 films in Telugu, in addition to a few in Tamil.
 Following his stint in cinema, he subsequently moved to television.
-Some of his notable television series in Tamil include Chithi, Anni, Kolangal ,Thendral and Priyamanaval.
+Some of his notable television series in Tamil include Chithi, Kolangal, Thendral and Priyamanaval.
 He received the Nandi TV Award for the Telugu serial Mamathala Kovela.
 He also received an award for Thendral, in which he played the female protagonist's father.

 Early life and career

 Sudhakar was born as Suravajhala Sudhakar on 19 November 1960.
 After his graduation, he moved to Madras to pursue a full time career in films.

 He gave several auditions and was selected for K. Viswanath's film Subhalekha.
 He gained recognition among the Telugu audience with Subhalekha, thereby gaining his screen name "Subhalekha" Sudhakar.

 He is noted for his comical and supporting actor roles in films.

 Personal life

 He married playback singer S. P. Sailaja, sister of noted singer and actor S. P. Balasubrahmanyam, in December 1989, and the couple has a son.